|Monday, Tuesday, Thursday, Friday:||8am - 4:30pm|

 Please call the Student Placement Center at 651-632-3760 for more information to determine if a non-traditional high school is the right choice for your child.

 AGAPE High School provides pregnant and/or parenting teen mothers an environment in which they can complete their high school education, with an emphasis on college and career readiness.
-AGAPE has a partnership with Inver Hills Community College to offer college-level classes at our site for college and high school credit.
-Students can concentrate on school while their child visits the on-site Health Start clinic or child care center.
-We also provide additional services to help remove barriers that may affect a student’s educational success, such as a full-time social worker and school nurse, on-site child care and a health clinic.
+AGAPE has a partnership with the University of Minnesota and Inver Hills Community College to offer college-level classes at our site for college and high school credit.
+To help remove barriers that may affect a student’s educational success, we provide additional services such as a full-time social worker and school nurse, on-site child care and a health clinic.
 AGAPE partners with multiple community agencies to assist students in need.

 1037 University Ave W. St. Paul MN, 55104

 Evening High School is an alternative educational program that provides students with meaningful learning experiences in order to complete their required course credits and graduate to something great.
 Online and traditional classes are offered at two sites: Eastside Learning Hub @ Harding, 1526 Sixth St. E., and Gordon Parks High School, 1212 University Ave.
 W. Age requirements, criteria for eligibility and specific services vary.
 Guidance counselors refer students 16 years old and older to courses needed for graduation.
 Students who are not attending a regular high school may stop in to register as full-time students during scheduled registration dates and times.